sussmanbu/ma4615-fa22-final-project-sports_analytics/content/about.md

 Haroon is a master’s student studying bioinformatics.
 His GitHub is https://github.com/hmqure.

-## Dan Sussman

-Dan is a professor in the Math/Stat department and is the instructor for the course.

 ## Benni Trachtenberg
 Benni is a senior in computer engineering at Boston University.
 His GitHub can be found at https://github.com/benniTrachtenberg